ZEPL/zepl-documentation/docs/guide/feature_versioning.md

 ## Automatically Created Versions

-When a paragraph is executed or code is modified in a paragraph, ZEPL creates notebook versions automatically (at short time intervals).
+When a paragraph is executed or code is modified in a paragraph, Zepl creates notebook versions automatically (at short time intervals).
 Of course, we can rename the automatically created versions too.

 <img src="../../img/feature_versioning/05_auto_revisions.png" class="image-box img-100" />
 <br/>